Minh42/42_project-hypertube/README.md

 ![Screenshot landing](https://i.imgur.com/jRy9d4W.png)

 ## Overview
 💥 Torrent / Streaming web application using React, Redux, NodeJS, ElasticSearch and MongoDB.
+This is the third and last project of 42 school's web branch.

 ## Demo
 Here is a working live demo :